 You may also request that we do not delete/destroy your personal information, even once we no longer need it, should you require it for the establishment, exercise or defence of legal claims.

 Right to object: You have the right to object to processing (including profiling*) of your personal information in cases where our processing is based on the performance of a task carried out in the public interest or we have let you know the processing is necessary for our or a third party’s legitimate interests.
-You can object to our use of your personal information for direct marketing and profiling purposes where it is in relation to us directly marketing you.
+You can object to our use of your personal information for direct marketing and profiling purposes where it is in relation to us directly marketing you (including in relation to unsolicited electronic communications).

 *Profiling is the automated processing of your personal information to evaluate certain things about you and / or ways in which we can better provide our services to you.